zowe/docs-site/docs/getting-started/zowe-security-authentication.md

 - Scoped.
 Users are required to provide a scope.
 It is only valid for the specified services.
 - Secure.
 If a security breech is suspected, the security administrator can invalidate all the tokens based on criteria as established by rules.

-For more information about PAT, see [the Personal Access Token documentation](../user-guide/api-mediation/api-mediation-personal-access-token).
+For more information about PAT, see [Authenticating with a Personal Access Token documentation](../user-guide/api-mediation/authenticating-with-personal-access-token).

 ## Authentication with SAF Identity Tokens
 The SAF Authentication Provider allows the API Gateway to authenticate the user directly with the z/OS SAF provider that is installed on the system.

-For more information about configuring the token, see the [Configure signed SAF Identity tokens (IDT) documentation](../user-guide/configure-zos-system#configure-signed-saf-identity-tokens-idt).
+For more information about configuring the token, see [Configure signed SAF Identity tokens (IDT)](../user-guide/configure-zos-system/#configure-signed-saf-identity-tokens-idt).

 ## Multi-factor authentication (MFA)